-Stacey Abrams Will Produce 'Never Tell,' A CBS Drama Based On Her Novel
+Stacey Abrams Is Producing A TV Show Based On Her Very Own Romance Novel

 From politics to TV: Former Georgia lawmaker Stacey Abrams will executive produce a TV show on CBS based on her romance thriller novel, Never Tell.
 The show, adapted from Abrams’ 2004 novel written under the pen name Selena Montgomery, will follow a linguistics professor and an investigative journalist who team up for a missing persons case that results in a partnership with the New Orleans Police Department, per the Hollywood Reporter.